star-whale/starwhale/docs/docs/tutorials/cifar10.md

 python3 train.py
 ```

-The training process is rather slow on your laptop.
-You could reduce the train epochs in `train.py` to make it faster.
+The training process is relatively slow on your laptop.
+You can reduce the train epochs in `train.py` to make it faster.

 You will get the logs below: